xperseguers/t3ext-ig_ldap_sso_auth/Documentation/SSO/Kerberos.rst

 If the KDC approves the client's request for a TGT, the reply (referred to as the AS reply) will include two sections: a TGT encrypted with a key that only the KDC (TGS) can decrypt and a session key encrypted with the user's password hash to handle future communications with the KDC.
-Because the client system cannot read the TGT contents, it must blindly present the ticket to the GTS for service tickets.
+Because the client system cannot read the TGT contents, it must blindly present the ticket to the TGS for service tickets.
 The TGT includes time to live parameters, authorization data, a session key to use when communicating with the client and the client's name.